Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 - Case Patient Age (including Date of Birth, Age at Onset, or Age Group)

-For Clinical Trial Study Cases, expectedness is also re-evaluated when the related Case Adverse Event Onset date is updated.
-If your Admin has enabled Datasheet Expectedness for Blinded Study Products, Vault also re-evaluates expectedness when you modify the Blinded Name field on a Case Product.
+For clinical trial study Cases, expectedness is also reevaluated when the related Case Adverse Event Onset date is updated.
+If your Admin has enabled Datasheet Expectedness for Blinded Study Products, Vault also reevaluates expectedness when you modify the Blinded Name field on a Case Product.

-When re-evaluating expectedness, Vault replaces the previous system-generated Case Assessment Expectedness records with new records.
+When reevaluating expectedness, Vault replaces the previous system-generated Case Assessment Expectedness records with new records.

-Note: Case Assessment Expectedness records with an Overridden status are not deleted and do not get re-created, unless an associated Product or Adverse Event is updated.
+Note: Case Assessment Expectedness records with an Overridden status are not deleted and do not get recreated, unless an associated Product or Adverse Event is updated.

 The following table provides more information:

-Object | Conditions |
+Object or Field | Conditions |

 ---|---|

-Case | Expectedness is evaluated upon Case promotion.
-For Follow-Up Cases, Case Assessment Expectedness records are copied from the previous Case version.
-Expectedness is not recalculated unless the Case Adverse Event Seriousness or MedDRA Term (Event MedDRA) changed in the new version.
-For Clinical Trial Study Cases, Expectedness is also recalculated if the Adverse Event Onset Date is changed.
-Note: To evaluate expectedness for an E2B-imported Case, products in the E2B file must be matched to a preconfigured Company Product. |
+Case | Vault evaluates expectedness upon Case promotion.
+For follow-Up Cases, Case Assessment Expectedness records are copied from the previous Case version.
+Expectedness is not reevaluated unless the Case Adverse Event Seriousness or MedDRA Term (Event MedDRA) changed in the new version.
+For clinical trial study Cases, Vault also reevaluates expectedness if the Adverse Event Onset Date changes.
+Note: To evaluate expectedness for an E2B-imported Case, products in the E2B file must be matched to a preconfigured Company Product.
+Expectedness is not evaluated for the Imported Case object type. |

-Case Assessment | Expectedness is evaluated when a Case Assessment is created or updated. |
+Case Assessment | Vault evaluates expectedness when a Case Assessment is created or updated. |

-Case Adverse Event | Expectedness is evaluated when a Case Adverse Event related to a Case Assessment is created or either of the following fields are modified:
+Case Adverse Event | Vault evaluates expectedness when a Case Adverse Event related to a Case Assessment is created or either of the following fields are modified:

 |

-Case Product | Expectedness is evaluated when a Case Product with a Drug Role of Suspect, Interacting, or Drug Not Administered related to a Case Assessment is created or the linked Product or Study Product are updated.
+Case Product | Vault evaluates expectedness when a Case Product with an eligible Drug Role related to a Case Assessment is created or the linked Product or Study Product is updated.
+If your Admin has enabled Datasheet Expectedness for Blinded Study Products, Vault also reevaluates expectedness when you modify the Blinded Name field. |

-Case Product Indication | Expectedness is evaluated when an Indication under the Case Product related to a Case Assessment is created or the Indication (Reported) field is updated. |
+Case Product Indication | Vault evaluates expectedness when an Indication under the Case Product related to a Case Assessment is created or the Indication (Reported) field is updated. |

-Case Patient Sex | Expectedness is evaluated when the Case Patient's Sex is added, changed, or deleted. |
+Case Patient Sex | Vault evaluates expectedness when the patient's Sex is added, changed, or deleted. |

-Case Patient Age | Expectedness is evaluated when any of the following age-related fields on the Case are added, updated, or deleted:
+Case Patient Age | Vault evaluates expectedness when any of the following age-related fields on the Case are added, updated, or deleted:

 |